Samael (band): Reign of Light and Solar Soul, 2004–2008

 Reign of Light was recorded and mixed during the summer 2004, first single "Telephath" came with a video and was released in September, the album was out in October.
 The band toured Europe with support acts Flowing Tears for the first part of the tour and Dagoba for the Scandinavian dates.
 Samael later supported Oomph! in Germany.
 The next year, the single "On Earth" which featured a cover of "I Feel you" from Depeche Mode was released.
 The band played summer festivals in Europe and Switzerland.
 In Paleo Festival in Nyon (Switzerland) they played before Rammstein, four songs of that performance ended up on a bonus DVD for a special edition of Reign of Light.
-In Paris, the band received an award from Hard Rock magazine for best industrial album.
+In Paris, the band received an award from Hard rock magazine for best industrial album.
 After a European tour with Obituary the band finished recording their following album.

 In March 2007 Samael opened for Iggy Pop in Montana (Switzerland) where they played two new songs for the first time: "On the Rise", and "Slavocracy".
 Solar Soul was mixed in Sweden by Stefan Glaumann and was released on 1 June through Nuclear Blast worldwide.
 In July they played with Nine Inch Nails at Rock Oz'Arenes.
+Samael played at Wacken Open Air in August 2007.
 In March 2008 they were back on the road with Gothminister and Sybreed.
 During the summer Vorph and Xy went to Sweden to mix with Frederic Nordström a side project that was recorded a long time ago.
 In September they returned to the US with Amorphis and Virgin Black.
 After that tour, as the final mastering for the side project was done it was decided that it would become the next Samael album.